bparment1/data_science_and_geospatial_analysis_with_python/README.md

 The course material is organized in different lessons/classes:

-*1 Introduction to python
+1. Introduction to python

-*2 Vulneratbility to lead in Syracuse: Introduction to spatial analysis and regression
+2. Vulneratbility to lead in Syracuse: Introduction to spatial analysis and regression

-*3 Temperature prediction using satellite imagery: Introduction to regression
+3. Temperature prediction using satellite imagery: Introduction to regression

-*4 Predicting urban growth in Houston: An introduction to Land Change modeling
+4. Predicting urban growth in Houston: An introduction to Land Change modeling

-*5 Hurricane Impact: interactive mapping using Folium and Leaflet
+5. Hurricane Impact: interactive mapping using Folium and Leaflet

+6. Temperature prediction methods comparison: Machine Learning introduction